curlpipe/ox/tasks.todo.md

 - [ ] Automated tests
 - [ ] Theme builder
 - [ ] Typing speed tests / statistics
+- [ ] Theme changing depending on time of day
+- [ ] Nice, personal greeting

 0.1.1
 - [X] Go to the next line at end of line